Aasif Mandvi: Personal life

-On August 27, 2017, Mandvi married his girlfriend of three years, Shaifali Puri, an author and humanitarian, at The Fox Theatre in Atlanta, GA.
-The interfaith ceremony (Puri is Hindu) was held in front of 220 guests comprising friends and family.
-On March 14, 2020, Puri gave birth to their son.
+On 27 August 2017, Mandvi married his girlfriend of three years, Shaifali Puri, an author and humanitarian, at The Fox Theatre in Atlanta, GA.
+They have one son, born in 2020.

 Mandvi has been diagnosed with chronic tinnitus.

-Mandvi is the author of the book No Land's Man.

 In June 2019, he was awarded an Honorary Doctor of Humane Letters Degree by the Macaulay Honors College after delivering the commencement speech that year.

-Charity work
+Charity work and advocacy

 Mandvi is involved with disaster-relief organizations such as the charity initiative Relief 4 Pakistan, which assists in flood relief in Pakistan.
 In 2010, he hosted the "Stand Up for Religious Freedom" comedy event to raise money for the organization.
-After the 2010 Haiti earthquake, he performed with fellow Daily Show correspondent Wyatt Cenac at Conan O'Brien's "I'm with Coco" Benefit for earthquake victims.
 He is also a supporter of the Endometriosis Foundation of America.